jibsonline/cs2-server-manager/docs/getting-started/server-setup.md

 ## Running the installer

-Once prerequisites are in place, follow **Getting Started → Quick Start** to run the installer script and bring up your first servers.
+Once prerequisites are in place, follow **Getting Started → Quick Start** to run the `csm` installer wizard and bring up your first servers.

-{
-"cells": [],
-"metadata": {
-"language_info": {
-"name": "python"
-}
-},
-"nbformat": 4,
-"nbformat_minor": 2
-}